chaitasipatel25/datavant-qa-selenium-java/README.md

 **How can we make this framework better suitable for enterprise product?**

     1. Better Parameterization: For now I am using TestNg DataProvider functionality to run same test with different data.
-We can make more reliable and maintainable parameterization solution to handle data from CSV or JSON files or using Dynamic values created runtime (Depend on Project and related data)
+We can make more reliable and maintainable parameterization solution to handle data from CSV or JSON files or using Dynamic values created during runtime.
     2. Configuration Management: Currently config data has been passed via config.properties file.
 We should introduce environment variable to handle such config as we will be running this tests via different platforms (CI/CD, local machines etc..)
     3. Ability to run test in parallel and on multiple servers
     4. Test Analysis, metrics and report Generation